feltcute/ModdingDocsMGD/Doc/Manual/Monsters/Monsters.rst

   "requires": ["Vandal Note"],

 Retrieve the ``"name:"`` key(s) of an :doc:`Item </Doc/Manual/Items/Items>` to use as a requirement for players to access the monster, primarily for the Grimoire.
-Typically a Key Item.
+Typically a :term:`key` Item.
-The key must be included, but the array can be left empty.
-You can leave either a blank string or none at all.
+The :term:`key` must be included, but the :term:`array` can be left empty.
+You can leave either a blank :term:`string` or none at all.

 .. code-block:: javascript